Yoga on a Paddle Board

 SUP Yoga Classes in San Diego

-It seems like SUP Yoga classes are popping up everywhere, so we wanted to mention a couple quality places in San Diego to check out.
-Our friends over at San Diego Paddle Yoga do a great job with classes for beginner and intermediate yoga, SUP with your PUP, Kids Yoga, SUP Fit Challenges and dark night tours.
+It seems like SUP Yoga classes are popping up everywhere.
+As San Diego natives, we’re sharing some of our favorite SUP yoga places in San Diego to check out.
+SUP yoga classes do a great job with classes for beginner and intermediate yoga, SUP with your PUP, Kids Yoga, and SUP Fit Challenges.

 If you’re looking for a more one-on-one experience our good friend and yoga expert Mandy (or “Zen Girl,” as many call her) is a certified yoga instructor and writer based in La Jolla.
 Mandy has been leading yoga retreats and offering unique private instructions which you can book via her website and blog, Zen Girl: A Modern Girl’s Guide to Finding Inner Peace.